Schematic showing an underfloor hydronic heating and cooling system with a heat pump.

 Air Conditioners for All-Electric Homes

-Air conditioners are a cost effective option for air-to-air electric cooling and heating.
+They are often referred to as reverse cycle air conditioners (RCACs).
 There are many types on the market today.
-Therefore, weigh up the pros and cons to find the type that best suits your house design and budget.
+Find the type that best suits your house design and budget.

 RCACs & Hydronic Heat Pumps